 Father makes son wooden pen from scratch.
 Son cherishes pen.
 Father teaches son how to make said pen.
 Soon thereafter, both son & daughter-in-law lose tech jobs when employer goes bust and…

 Launched in 2012 by Chicago/Joilet, Illinois-based owners Chad & Jessica Schumacher, Allegory was founded on principles that we here at Firecracker hold dear: namely, creating deeper value in objects we use everyday.
 Through smart-sourcing of materials and small-batch manufacturing, the duo applied lessons learned from father/in-law Chuck and turned them into a thriving new business handcrafting reclaimed wood pens.

 Bringing in old college friend Steve Elmore as the first hire, the two started out -- where else? -- in Schumacher’s garage.
 Both men quickly embraced the down-to-earth aspect of turning planks of reclaimed raw wood into highly functional, gorgeous writing instruments.

 Why reclaimed wood?
 It's all about character.
 Some of Allegory’s materials are hundreds, if not thousands of years old.
 To Chad, that incredible history translates into a "timeless, boundless feel… a great source of inspiration".

-Let's face it: no plastic pen in the world can beat that.
+No plastic pen in the world can beat that.
+Not even close.